Supplier Training and Education

 Training on human rights issues is essential to help our suppliers build their capability to responsibly manage working conditions in their facilities.

-The first two phases are available free of charge to OEMs and sub-tier suppliers in seven languages.
-The updated training materials have been shared with the European Automotive Working Group to promote a consistent industry message.
+An e-learning module to introduce the concepts covered by the AIAG Guiding Principles, and a knowledge assessment designed to provide feedback.
+Training materials are available free of charge to original equipment manufacturers (OEMs) and sub-tier suppliers in seven languages.
+Materials have been shared with the European Automotive Working Group to ensure a consistent message across the industry.

-The face-to-face training sessions are customized to suit the unique conditions in each country.
-They are designed to emphasize the role of human rights in meeting legal obligations, industry guidelines and international best practices, and include strategies for developing effective management systems.
-Participating suppliers are required to verify that they have cascaded the information to their employees and their own direct suppliers.
+In addition, face-to-face in-country workshop sessions focus on specific national laws and local best practice, and encourage dialogue with suppliers for multiple OEMs.
+These are customized to suit the unique conditions in each country, and emphasize the role of human rights in meeting legal obligations, industry guidelines and international best practice.
+Participants are required to verify that they have shared the information with their employees and their own direct suppliers.

-Most of Ford’s face-to-face supplier training is delivered either through the AIAG or the European Automotive Working Group.
-These standard training materials also serve as the basis for our own Ford-specific workshops.
+Most of our face-to-face supplier training is delivered through the AIAG or the European Automotive Working Group.
+These materials also serve as the basis for our own Ford-specific workshops.

 Data notes and analysis: